-What makes these volunteers special is that most experts associated with land-grant universities train them.
+What makes these volunteers special is that they are trained by experts associated with land-grant universities.
 These experts offer the latest research and technical assistance to Master Gardener™ candidates, increasing their knowledge and helping them to teach others on horticulture-related topics, such as basic botany, pesticide safety, vegetable, flower, and herb gardening, and integrated pest management.
 In some counties, such as Jackson County, local professionals and knowledgeable volunteers also teach some of the classes.
 Trained volunteers then multiply the university’s knowledge and share it with local citizens.
 The focus of volunteer training is to teach home horticulture and community gardening in a holistic manner.
 Training emphasizes sound gardening practices that minimize negative impacts on the environment.

 The Oregon State University Master Gardener™ Program